 At Emory University, Dr. William Shafer is scrutinizing the structure (efflux pump) that evolved in several types of bacteria which pumped the antimicrobial compounds out of the bacterium cell before they can do it any harm.
 This research can lead to the development of new drugs or treatments that inhibit the pump.

 Do genes play a part?

-NIAID researchers as well as studying structure are also looking at the genetics of the bacteria.
-Their microbial Genome Sequencing Centers recently were working with investigators to sequence the gnomes of several strains of N. gonorrhoeae; which allows researchers to compare the genomes of resistant strains and strains that are sensitive to possibly figure out the genetic basis of resistance.
+NIAID researchers, as well as studying structure, are also looking at the genetics of the bacteria.
+Their microbial Genome Sequencing Centers recently were working with investigators to sequence the genomes of several strains of N. gonorrhoeae; which allows researchers to compare the genomes of resistant strains and strains that are sensitive to possibly figure out the genetic basis of resistance.
 So far a total of 14 sequences have been sequenced.

 New treatment options

 Since the rise of resistance to treatments it is extremely important that more than one treatment be available to treat these infections like gonorrhea.
 NIAID is studying different ways to treat resistant gonorrhea with a combination of existing antibiotics.
 They also provide qualified researchers with resources to test novel and existing therapeutic treatments in a mouse model of gonorrhea infections.
 This will help scientist to collect preliminary data to see if there is a way to prevent n gonorrhea infection.
 Until we come up with new ways to treat or prevent these types of infections like gonorrhea the CDC recommends that they are treated with a combination of drugs.